Learn how to surround yourself with positive people who will help bring out your full potential.

 “Sometimes it’s better to end something & try to start something new than imprison yourself in hoping for the impossible.” – Karen Salmansohn

-The same woman said something that I repeat often with patients: “Sometimes you don’t get closure, you just move on.” – Karen Salmansohn.
+The same woman said something I often repeat with patients: “Sometimes you don’t get closure.
+You just move on.”